 Home and apartment vacancy rates are 7.2% in Mechanicsville West.
 NeighborhoodScout analysis shows that this rate is lower than 51.4% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, the Mechanicsville West neighborhood stands out for having an average per capita income lower than 96.9% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Mechanicsville West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.9% of the neighborhoods in America.

 Each year, fewer and fewer Americans make their living as farmers, foresters, or fishers.
 But the Mechanicsville West neighborhood truly stands out among U.S. neighborhoods.
 According to exclusive NeighborhoodScout analysis, this neighborhood has a greater proportion of farmers, foresters, or fishers than 98.1% of all American neighborhoods.
 This is truly a unique cultural characteristic of this neighborhood.